Rural Response to Farmer Mental Health and Suicide Prevention

 According to the ERS report America's

-Diverse Farm Families, 89% of farms are considered
+Diverse Farm Families, 2019 edition, 90% of farms are considered

 their gross cash farm income is less than $350,000 per year.
-Almost half of these farms are
+Over 80% of small family farms and

 headed by a principal operator who works off the farm in another occupation, which may happen